PART 2: TIME OUT

 “Yeah.
-It had eight digits displaying today’s date, I assumed it was a timepiece of some sort.”
+It had a readout with eight digits displaying today’s date, I assumed it was a timepiece of some sort.”

 A clock.
-Of course, Carrie realized, that’s what the numbers meant!
-But it didn’t explain the electric shock, or her having a clone, or the cancellation of Julie’s party.
+Of course, Carrie realized, that’s what the numbers meant.
+Which still didn’t explain the electric shock, or her having a clone, or the cancellation of Julie’s party.

 “A clock,” Carrie repeated aloud.
 She looked back towards the device.
-“I don’t suppose you remarked on anything else, did you?”
+“You spot anything else about it?”

 “I…” Carrie paused.
 “Nothing.”
 She didn’t need his help.
-She moved back through the brush, trying to pick out the outline of that box thing again in the dark… there it was, over by that clumping of dirt she’d fallen into not so long ago.
+She moved back through the brush, trying to pick out the outline of that box thing again in the dark, finding it over by the clumping of dirt she’d fallen into not so long ago.

 “I’m guessing that the device isn’t yours either?”
 Frank asked, following after her.

 Carrie didn’t answer.
-She was too busy looking over the CD player/cash register/slot machine.
-The digital readout had changed.
+She was too busy looking over the CD player/cash register/slot machine, noticing that the digital readout had changed.
 Worse than that, if one assumed that it read Month/Day/Year, things were very, very wrong… it indicated that today’s date was, in fact, two years in the past.

-“Frank… did you do anything to this box?”
+“Frank, did you mess with this box?”
 Carrie inquired, feeling a knot growing in her stomach.

 Frank crouched down next to Carrie.
-“Like what?”
+“No, why?”

-Frank blinked down at the readout and adjusted his glasses again.
+Frank peered at the readout, adjusting his glasses again.
 “No, same as before.
 Today’s date.”

 “That’s not the date,” Carrie stated, the knot in her stomach tightening.
 “It’s not showing the correct year.
-Or day.
-Only the month is right.”
+Or day, for that matter.
+Only the month is right, September.”